Delayed Periods But Not Pregnant: 5 Possible Causes & Next Steps

 There needs to be a fine balance between estrogen and progesterone.
 And if progesterone levels are low then estrogen will go unchecked.

-One of the number one causes of anovulation is PCOS.
-This is a type of hormonal disorder in which the ovaries produce an excessive amount of androgen hormones.
-PCOS can cause irregular periods, acne, weight gain, excessive body hair growth, and anovulatory infertility.
+PCOS is the number one cause of anovulation.
+It causes the ovaries to produce an excessive amount of androgen hormones, resulting in irregular periods, acne, weight gain, excessive body hair growth, and anovulatory infertility.

 Other causes of anovulation include stress, abnormal body weight, and lifestyle habits like diet and physical activity.